Uli Hoeness steps down from Bayern Munich presidency, Oliver Kahn joins board | DW | 30.08.2019

 He joined forces with fellow club legends Franz Beckenbauer and Rummenigge in 1991 to overhaul Bayern from a club with large debts into a commercial and sporting powerhouse and orchestrating the move from the Olympic Stadium in Munich to the brand new Allianz Arena in 2006.

-Of course, Hoeness achieved infamy when in March 2014 he was convicted for tax fraud to the value of €30 million, resulting in a two year prison sentence.
+Hoeness achieved infamy when in March 2014 he was convicted for tax fraud to the value of €30 million, resulting in a two-year prison sentence.
 For many, that took some of the shine off his public image.
-He resigned as the club stood shoulder to shoulder with him, and was reinstated as president upon his release.
+He resigned as the club stood shoulder to shoulder with him.
+Despite being convicted, he was reinstated as president upon his release.

-While the club's run of consecutive Bundesliga titles extended to seven last season, Borussia Dortmund are closing in and the retirements of club legends Arjen Robben and Franck Ribery has raised question marks over whether Bayern are still capable of challenging the very best teams in Europe.
+While Bayern's run of consecutive Bundesliga titles extended to seven last season, Borussia Dortmund are closing in, and the retirements of club legends Arjen Robben and Franck Ribery has raised question marks over whether Bayern are still capable of challenging the very best teams in Europe.

 New direction for Bayern?